 23. Hard Rock Stadium – Miami Dolphins

 Renovations in recent years keep this spot from being much lower on this NFL stadium rankings.
 While it is a frequent host of the Super Bowl, that can be largely credited to the location.
 Hard Rock Stadium will stick around, especially thanks to its history.
-But Miami would love something modern and calls for it might happen if the Dolphins can become a contender.
+But Miami would love something modern and calls for it might happen with the Dolphins starting to look like a perennial AFC power.

 22. FirstEnergy Stadium – Cleveland Browns